Skip to main content

 3

-All the following examples include options to specify both DELETE and TRUNCATE operations, but each of these are optional.
+All the following examples include options to specify both DELETE and TRUNCATE operations, but each is optional.

 Process SCD type 1 updates

-The following code example demonstrates processing SCD type 1 updates:
+The following example demonstrates processing SCD type 1 updates:

 import dlt